 - 8.1.
 Subject to the provisions of this Model Code and applicable federal Law, an Authority may continue to exercise zoning, land use, planning and permitting authority within its territorial boundaries, including with respect to Communications Network Support Structures and Utility Poles; except that no Authority shall have or exercise any jurisdiction or authority over the design, engineering, construction, installation, or operation of any Communications Network Facility located in an interior structure or upon the site of any campus, stadium, or athletic facility not otherwise owned or controlled by the Authority, other than to comply with Applicable Codes.
 Nothing in this Model Code authorizes an Authority, to require Communications Network Facility deployment or to regulate Communications Services. - 8.2.
+Any Communications Provider shall have the right pursuant to this Model Code to construct, maintain and operate poles, Conduit, cable, switches and related Facilities along, across, upon, and under any Public Right-of-Way in this state.
+Such Facilities shall be so constructed and maintained as not to obstruct or hinder the usual travel or public safety on such public ways or obstruct the legal use by other utilities. - 8.3.
+Nothing in this Model Code shall be interpreted as granting a Communications Provider the authority to construct, maintain or operate any Facility on property owned by an Authority outside of the Public Right-of-Way. - 8.4.
 Subject to the provisions of this Article, the Authority shall have the authority to prohibit the use or occupation of a specific portion of Public Right-of-Way by a Communications Provider due to a reasonable public interest necessitated by public health, safety, and welfare so long as the authority is exercised in a competitively neutral manner and is not unreasonable or discriminatory.
-A reasonable public interest shall include the following: - 8.2.1. the prohibition is based upon a recommendation of the Authority engineer, is related to public health, safety and welfare and is nondiscriminatory among Communications Providers, including incumbent Communications Providers; - 8.2.2. the Communications Provider has rejected a reasonable, competitively neutral and nondiscriminatory justification offered by the Authority for requiring an alternate method or alternate route that will result in neither unreasonable additional installation expense nor a diminution of service quality;
+A reasonable public interest shall include the following:

-- 8.2.3. the Authority reasonably determines, after affording the Communications Provider reasonable notice and an opportunity to be heard, that a denial is necessary to protect the public health and safety and is imposed on a competitively neutral and nondiscriminatory basis; or - 8.2.4. the specific portion of the Public Right-of-Way for which the Communications Provider seeks use and occupancy is environmentally sensitive as defined by Law or lies within a previously designated historic district as defined by any Law, and the proposed facility is not otherwise excluded from review under any Law.
+- 8.4.1.the prohibition is based upon a recommendation of the Authority engineer, is related to public health, safety and welfare and is nondiscriminatory among Communications Providers, including incumbent Communications Providers; - 8.4.2.the Communications Provider has rejected a reasonable, competitively neutral and nondiscriminatory justification offered by the Authority for requiring an alternate method or alternate route that will result in neither unreasonable additional installation expense nor a diminution of service quality; - 8.4.3.the Authority reasonably determines, after affording the Communications Provider reasonable notice and an opportunity to be heard, that a denial is necessary to protect the public health and safety and is imposed on a competitively neutral and nondiscriminatory basis; or - 8.4.4.the specific portion of the Public Right-of-Way for which the Communications Provider seeks use and occupancy is environmentally sensitive as defined by Law or lies within a previously designated historic district as defined by any Law, and the proposed facility is not otherwise excluded from review under any Law. - 8.4.5.
+Pre-existing presence of another Utility or Communications Network Facility or Communications Network Support Structure in the Public Right-of-Way is per se evidence of an absence of a reasonable basis for excluding other Utility providers' or Communications Providers' access to the same Public Right-of-Way.